unicode-org/message-format-wg/spec/syntax.md

 what _options_ and _option_ values are valid, and what outputs might result.
 See [function registry](./) for more information.

-A _function_ MAY accept an _operand_.
-No other positional arguments are possible.

 _Functions_ can be _standalone_, or can be an _opening element_ or _closing element_.